ory/docs/docs/ecosystem/styleguide/styleguide.md

 To embed a video:

 1. Copy the code from this procedure and paste it into your Markdown file.
 Leave a blank line above and below it.
-Do not edit the code (don't remove or add any spaces).
+Don't edit the code (don't remove or add any spaces).
 1. In YouTube, visit the video URL you want to display.
 Copy the regular URL from your browser (`https://www.youtube.com/watch?v=VIDEO-ID`).